Luna-Klatzer/docs_openhiven.py/source/intro/introduction.rst

 Basic Concept
 ~~~~~~~~~~~~~

-    The system of openhiven.py is very closely related to the discord.py module and was structured to be similar to it.
+    The system of openhiven.py is very closely related to the discord.py(Discord Python Wrapper) module and
-    Therefore, the basic concept is based on an event listener system that can register events and executes them when a
+    was structured to be similar to it.
+Therefore, the basic concept is based on an event listener system where events
-    Hiven Swarm Event is received, meaning reactions can be customized and also used outside of the event system!
+    are mapped to user-specified functions and methods.
+These will be executed when a Hiven Swarm Event is received,
+    enabling the user to customise the handling of the event!

-    An event in this context is a addition, change or removal of data on Hiven.
+    An Hiven event in this context is a addition, change or removal of data on Hiven.
+The data which is changed will
+    then be passed as arguments to the functions which can then be accessed and used for further interaction with
+    the Hiven API.

-    Here an example to show a basic Hiven Event Listener that listens for messages and prints out their content:
+    Basic Hiven Event Listener that listens for messages and prints out their content:

     .. code-block:: python

-        import openhivenpy
+        import openhivenpy as hiven

-        client = openhivenpy.UserClient("Insert token")
+        client = hiven.UserClient("Insert token")

         @client.event()
         async def on_message_create(msg):